 Pets are important members of your family because they provide support and companionship in a unique way.

 Family systems are a complex network of multiple individuals who become habituated to responding to each other in certain ways and having certain roles.
 For healthy families, this means everyone feels loved and supported by participating in their role in the family.
 For families in which one or more members struggle with addiction, these systems can lead to codependency, stress, fear, mental illness, further addiction problems, abuse, and hardship.

 Psychologists have conducted several studies on children, parents, and other human members of families who have one member who is struggling with addiction; however, there is less information on how pets interact with owners who suffer from addiction.
 Being around drugs and alcohol and experiencing emotional, nutritional, and even physical instability due to an owner who struggles with addiction can greatly impact the health of a pet.

 Most pets are much smaller than their human companions, so being around drugs or alcohol puts the animals at greater risk of side effects, poisoning, or long-term harm than the average person.
 The Pet Poison Helpline lists several substances that are known toxins to animals.
-Among them are: